-A partnershjp of three European universities has established this two-year, joint master’s programme and brings together learning, research and practice through collaboration with already well-established partners among which governments, NGO’s, corporate actors and other universities.
+A partnership of three European universities has established this two-year, joint master’s programme and brings together learning, research and practice through collaboration with already well-established partners among which governments, NGO’s, corporate actors and other universities.
 IMARC also provides training in transversal skills related to lifelong learning, critical citizenship and employment.
-The three universities involved in the programme all have different research and teaching expertise in the field of criminology, with special regards to border crossing, security and social justice. ln addition, IMARC will include innovative, interactive teaching methods, in which the strengths of both face-to-face student-lecturer contact, informal learning and social media are optimised.
+The two universities involved in the programme have different research and teaching expertise in the field of criminology, with special regards to border crossing, security and social justice. ln addition, IMARC will include innovative, interactive teaching methods, in which the strengths of both face-to-face student-lecturer contact, informal learning and social media are optimised.

 The universities in this consortium are:

 The IMARC programme has connection with a variety of relevant university departments in various countries.
 From a migration perspective, IMARC has connections with common countries of departure (Morocco and Turkey), a country of entry to the EU (Hungary) and a key-country of arrival (Germany).

 Associate partners give no regular courses in the programme, but will be invited for guest lectures and further development of the programme.
 Furthermore, they can be sites where students might undertake research and collect data, and can also act in an advisory role in students’ research projects.

 Students may visit an associate university in semester 3 (and part of semester 4).
 The associate partners of IMARC are the following: